-During the 11th week of pregnancy, many changes are occurring with mom and baby.
-Mom has probably heard the baby’s heartbeat by this week, and most pregnancy symptoms such as morning sickness are dissipating.
-Mom might even feel well enough to enjoy a night out on the town, without toxins of course.
-At 11 weeks pregnant most women will show signs of pregnancy, starting with the belly.
+During the eleventh week of pregnancy, many changes are occurring with Mom and baby.
+Mom has probably heard the baby’s heartbeat by this week, and some of her pregnancy symptoms, such as morning sickness, are dissipating.
+Mom may even feel well enough to enjoy a night out on the town (without alcohol or cigarettes, of course).

 Symptoms and Body Changes at 11 Weeks